ThomasMiz/TPE-Arqui/docs/syscalls.md

 ## [0x05] uint64_t sys_writeat(const char* buf, uint64_t count, uint16_t x, uint16_t y, uint8_t color);
 Writes up to `count` characters into the console at the specified position with the specified color.
 Returns how many characters were written.

+## [0x06] uint64_t sys_screensize();
+Gets the width and height of the character matrix that is the console.
+Returns a 64 bit number, whose lower 32 bits are width and upper 32 bits height.

 ## [0x07] uint64_t sys_pollread(uint64_t fd, char* buf, uint64_t count, uint64_t timeout_ms);
 Same as `sys_read(...)` but returns prematurely if no data becomes available after the timeout expires.